D4rk-5ky/Syncerate/README.md

 Storage/DataSet With Spaces
 ```

 Blank lines and lines beginning with `#` are ignored.
+Each source and destination file must contain at least one active dataset.
+Dataset names must not end with `/`; a trailing slash is rejected so two malformed names cannot accidentally match on an empty final component.

 Write dataset names containing spaces normally.
 Do not add shell escape characters: